Marioalexsan/ModBagmanMods/MouseSupport/README.md

 # Installation

-Download the mod DLL and place it inside the Mods/ folder created by Grindless.
+Download the mod DLL and place it inside the ModBagmanData/Mods/ folder created by ModBagman.

 # Reporting bugs